-The purpose of the proposed amendments to the Municipal Code is to streamline, update and standardize development-related code provisions and procedures.
-These amendments also implement changes in California law.
+The purpose of the proposed amendments to the Municipal Code is to streamline, update and standardize development-related code provisions and procedures, and to implement changes in California law.

-The proposed amendments are the first phase in a planned revision of LEMC Title 17.
-This planned phased revision of Title 17 will result in an overall renumbering of the zoning ordinance with the revised provisions grouped into one of four chapters:
+The subject LEMC amendments are the first phase of a planned overall revision of LEMC Title 17.
+This planned phased revision of Title 17 includes an overall renumbering of the zoning ordinance with the revised provisions grouped into one of four chapters: